wp-plugins/wp-grins-ssl/readme.txt

 == Changelog ==

+= 3.1 =
+* Release on ??? by Ipstenu
+* Trying to fix why it decides, magically, not to show up.
+Sometimes.

 = 3.0 =
 * Released on 22 February 2012 by Ipstenu
 * Reverted back to Alex's use of Prototype because something went funky cold medina with ajax.